Think Like a Product Manager: How to Efficiently Use Large Model Tools

 This "goal-oriented prompting" is more conducive to producing high-quality content.

 Even with good prompts, the model's output remains discrete fragments.
-How can we converge them into structured results?
-We can borrow common methods used by product managers:
+How to converge them into structured results?
+You can borrow common methods from product managers:

 3.1 Modular Decomposition: Structure Determines Efficiency